astronomer/docs/astro/install-gcp.md

 sidebar_label: 'Install Astro on GCP'
 title: 'Install Astro on GCP'
 id: install-gcp
-description: Get started on Astro by creating your first Astro Cluster on Google Cloud Platform (GCP).
+description: Get started on Astro by creating your first Astro cluster on Google Cloud Platform (GCP).
 ---

 ## Overview